programminghistorian/jekyll/en/lessons/wikidata-for-historical-research.md

 {% include figure.html filename="en-or-wikidata-for-historical-research-04.png" alt="Column graph with count on y-axis and age at which head of state came to power on x-axis, with the bar for 38 years old highlighted." caption="Figure 4: Count of ages at which heads of state came to power, 1950-1980." %}

 > ***Optional exercise***: Popular AI chatbots are more than willing to answer broad contextual questions like this one about ages of heads of state.
 Chatbots get their answers, in part, from Wikidata.
 I encourage you to compare Wikidata's answers with the answers offered by chatbots here and in what follows.
-Typically, bot answers will be partial and will not disclose limits or edge cases.
+Typically, chatbot answers will be partial and will not disclose limits or edge cases.
 In the age example, the chatbots seem to neglect less well-known heads of state.
 But limits and edge cases are often what interest us as historians, which makes Wikidata's thorough and precise answers especially useful for research purposes.

 Wikidata supports data-informed contextualization and, unlike chatbots, it gives only direct answers to structured queries.
 Once you get the hang of SPARQL, it is possible, with an additional query statement, to enrich your data in various ways that you might find meaningful.
 For example (again using prepared queries), you can [add a continent column](https://w.wiki/E$k7), [add a gender column and count of spouses and children](https://w.wiki/FmqN), or [add a column giving each leader's name in their native language](https://w.wiki/E$kB).